RedDiffuser: Auditing Multimodal Safety Failures in Vision-Language Models via Reinforced Diffusion: Methodology

+With the textual context fixed, auditing reduces to identifying visual inputs that induce unsafe behavior in the target VLM.
+We formulate this as a search problem over image prompts conditioned on the given text.
+However, prompts generated in a single step by a general-purpose LLM are often insufficient to expose strong safety failures.
+We therefore adopt a feedback-driven \textbf{greedy prompt search} procedure that iteratively refines candidate prompts based on the toxicity scores of the target VLM's responses.

-Toxic continuation attacks require identifying image prompts that can consistently amplify toxicity in VLM outputs.
-However, directly using prompts generated by a general LLM is often suboptimal.
-To overcome this limitation, we design a feedback‑driven \textbf{greedy prompt search} procedure that iteratively refines image prompts to maximize toxicity amplification for given toxic text prefixes.
-In our approach, we employ Google’s Gemini Pro \cite{team2023gemini} with safety settings disabled as the red‑team LLM to propose candidate image prompts.
-To guide Gemini's output toward semantically consistent yet harmful prompts, we utilize in-context learning \cite{brown2020language} by providing Gemini with exemplars of previously identified harmful continuations.
+Specifically, we use Gemini Pro \cite{team2023gemini} with safety settings disabled as an auxiliary LLM for candidate prompt generation.
+To encourage semantically coherent yet risk-inducing prompts, we provide in-context exemplars of previously identified high-risk cases \cite{brown2020language}.

-The greedy prompt search refines these initial prompts iteratively using feedback from the target VLM and a toxicity classifier (e.g., Detoxify \cite{Detoxify}).
-At each iteration, Gemini proposes a new candidate prompt, from which the diffusion model synthesizes a semantically adversarial image.
-The toxicity of the resulting VLM continuation is then evaluated, given the generated image and fixed text prefix.
-If the toxicity score improves over the previous iteration, the new prompt is retained; otherwise, the process terminates.
-The resulting optimized prompts provide strong initialization points for subsequent reinforcement fine-tuning of the diffusion model.
+The search procedure iteratively updates the prompt using the target VLM's responses and their toxicity scores from a classifier (e.g., Detoxify \cite{Detoxify}).
+At each iteration, Gemini proposes a new candidate prompt, which the diffusion model uses to generate an image.
+The target VLM then generates a response conditioned on the generated image and the fixed textual context, and the response is evaluated by the toxicity classifier.
+If the toxicity score increases, the new prompt is retained; otherwise, the search terminates.
+The resulting prompts serve as effective initialization for the subsequent reinforcement optimization stage.